fabvarisco/react-github-list/README.md

 ## Features
-* Search for github users
+* Search for github user's
-* See their repos
+* See user's repos
-* See their starred repos
+* See user's starred repos

 ## Built With
 * React